 We’re all going to start hearing a lot more about El Paso very soon.
 Fortified by its roots as a cowboy town, El Paso is tapping into its local pride by enticing scattered locals back home while embracing its border-city advantage.

-Safe (the “Safest City in America!” if you listen to loud and proud Mayor Dee Margo), progressive and increasingly basking in the fruits of its 2012 $500-million bond initiative that funded a Children’s Museum, new arena, cultural center and more—all downtown—the city is also cooking in the literal sense, ranking third-best among Small Cities in our Culinary category, incredibly trailing only Honolulu and Albuquerque.
+Safe (the “Safest City in America!” if you listen to loud and proud Mayor Dee Margo), progressive and increasingly basking in the fruits of its 2012 $500-million bond initiative that funded a Children’s Museum, new arena, cultural center and more—all downtown—the city is also cooking in the literal sense, ranking Top 3 among Small Cities in our Restaurants category, incredibly trailing only Honolulu and Albuquerque.

 But the boom is tapping the city’s history, too.
 “The city mothballed its streetcar system in the 1970s,” says Destination El Paso CEO Bryan Crowe.
 “We’re bringing back the perfectly preserved streetcars in November to service our newly expanded medical schools.”